redhat-developer/devspaces-images/devspaces-pluginregistry/README.md

-# Red Hat OpenShift Dev Spaces Plugin Registry
+# CodeReady Workspaces Plugin Registry

 This repository holds ready-to-use plugins for different languages and technologies.